JayAtSeneca/AWS-Cloud-Practitioner-Practice-Questions-Answers/README.md

 - [ ] An Exabyte-scale data transfer service that allows you to move extremely large amounts of data to AWS.
 - [x] Secure transfer of large amounts of data into and out of the AWS.

+### A company has an AWS Enterprise Support plan.
+They want quick and efficient guidance with their billing and account inquiries.
+Which of the following should the company use?

+- [ ] AWS Health Dashboard.
+- [x] AWS Support Concierge.
+- [ ] AWS Customer Service.
+- [ ] AWS Operations Support.

+### A Japanese company hosts their applications on Amazon EC2 instances in the Tokyo Region.
+The company has opened new branches in the United States, and the US users are complaining of high latency.
+What can the company do to reduce latency for the users in the US while minimizing costs?

+- [ ] Applying the Amazon Connect latency-based routing policy.
+- [ ] Registering a new US domain name to serve the users in the US.
+- [ ] Building a new data center in the US and implementing a hybrid model.
+- [x] Deploying new Amazon EC2 instances in a Region located in the US.

+### An organization has a large number of technical employees who operate their AWS Cloud infrastructure.
+What does AWS provide to help organize them into teams and then assign the appropriate permissions for each team?

+- [ ] IAM roles.
+- [ ] IAM users.
+- [x] IAM user groups.
+- [ ] AWS Organizations.